 Senior Parents: The FAFSA opened October 1st 2016.
 Please consider using this link to help with FSA ID and password BEFORE filing out the FAFSA.
-This will save an extra step and additional time during the submission process. https://fsaid.ed.gov/npas/index.htm
+This will save an extra step and additional time during the submission process. https://fsaid.ed.gov/npas/index.htm.
+Students MUST complete the FAFSA in order to earn Bright Futures scholarships!!

 If you need to schedule a parent/teacher conference please contact your students counselor to make an appointment: